Announcing marimo AI:

 This capability bridges the gap between interactive analysis and production automation.
 The same notebook you use for data exploration can be scheduled as a cron job, called from other scripts, or integrated into data pipelines without modification.

-You can choose to share marimo as lightweight notebooks without a backend using WebAssembly by exporting it via marimo export html-wasm.
+You can choose to share marimo as lightweight notebooks without a backend using WebAssembly (WASM) by exporting it via marimo export html-wasm.
 This way you can share marimo notebooks to run entirely in the browser without requiring a Python server.
-Anyone can run it simply by visiting a URL - no installation, no setup, no server infrastructure required.
+Anyone can run it by visiting a URL - no installation, no setup, no server infrastructure required.

 # /// script